microsoft/vstest-docs/RFCs/0031-Test-Run-Attachments-Processing.md

 # Motivation
 Today when Test Platform executes tests in parallel only code coverage reports are merged (data collector attachments with uri: `datacollector://microsoft/CodeCoverage/2.0`).
 For other data collector attachments reprocessing is skipped and all of them are returned by Test Platform.

 The [dotnet test](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-test) command is used to execute unit tests in a given solution.
 The `dotnet test` command builds the solution and runs a test host application for each test project in the solution.
-However, currently there is no way to reporcess (combine/merge) data collector attachments associated with each project execution.
+However, currently there is no way to reprocess(combine/merge) data collector attachments associated with each project execution.
 Code coverage reports are not merged.

 When `Run All Tests` is performed in VS, tests for projects can be executed separately based on target platform/target framework amongst other criteria.
 In this case also combining/merging of data collector attachments is not performed (e.g. code overage reports are not merged). `Analyze Code Coverage for All Tests` is showing coverage report for only some test projects in the run.

 # Proposed Changes

-Introduce a new `IDataCollectorAttachmentProcessor` interface which can be implemented by Test Platform extensions and provide custom logic to reporcess (combine/merge) data collector attachments.
+Introduce a new `IDataCollectorAttachmentProcessor` interface which can be implemented by Test Platform extensions and provide custom logic to reprocess(combine/merge) data collector attachments.
 Test Platform will invoke `ProcessAttachmentSetsAsync` only if at least 1 data collector attachment related to processor (through `GetExtensionUris`) is created by test execution.

 ```
 namespace Microsoft.VisualStudio.TestPlatform.ObjectModel.DataCollection